title

 The Aryans were familiar with prowling and hunting with bow and arrow.
 They enjoyed chariot racing, gambling and fighting.
 Like other pastoral peoples, men dominated the women.
 Like the pastoral Hebrews each family was ruled by an authoritarian male.
 And each Aryan tribe was ruled by a king who felt obliged to consult with tribal councils.

-Aryan tribes were spread out across the Indus Valley region.
+Aryan tribes spread out across the Indus Valley region.
 They warred against local, non-Aryan people, and they settled in areas that provided them with pasture for their animals.
 They grouped in villages and built homes of bamboo or light wood – homes without statues or art.
 They began growing crops.
-Their environment supplied them with all they needed, but, responding to their traditions, and perhaps impulses, the different Aryan tribes warred against each other – wars that might begin with the stealing of cattle.
+Their environment supplied them with all they needed, but, responding to their traditions and perhaps impulses, tribes warred against each other – wars that might begin with the stealing of cattle.
 The word for obtaining cattle, gosati, became synonymous with making war.
 And their warring grew in scale, including a war between what was said to be ten kings.

 Sources

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.